AdobeDocs/experience-manager-65.en/help/forms/using/ms-dynamics-odata-configuration.md

 * Write data into Microsoft Dynamics on adaptive form submission
 * Write data in Microsoft Dynamics through custom entities defined in form data model and conversely

-AEM Forms add-on package also includes reference OData configuration that you can leverage to quickly integrate Microsoft Dynamics with AEM Forms.
+AEM Forms add-on package also includes reference OData configuration that you can use to quickly integrate Microsoft Dynamics with AEM Forms.

 When the package is installed, the following entities and services are available on your AEM Forms instance: